The bottom line is that you need to be aware of the risks:

 Giving up your university login credentials gives scammers access to university systems and data, putting MacEwan at risk for data theft and destruction, or ransomware (software that blocks access to a system until a ransom is paid).

-The following are some signs that indicate a message could be a phishing scam:
+The following are some signs that indicate an email could be a phishing scam:

-It has a sense of urgency and gives deadlines
+It has a sense of urgency and gives deadlines: "Immediate action required"

-It puts you in fear of losing money or promises winnings
+It threatens you in some way ("Account status is in danger!) or puts you in fear of losing money

 It requests that you click on a link to verify a password, account information or credit card number

-It comes from services you do not use
+It comes from businesses or services you do not use

 It contains poor grammar and spelling

-It is an unexpected and out of character email from someone you know
+It is an unexpected and out of character email from someone you know.
+Don't click anything or reply.
+Call your friend.

-It includes files or links that require you to download software to view
+It includes attachments, files or links that require you to download software to view

 Links in the message are close, but not quite right.
-Links may contain all or part of a real company's name (e.g. Microsoft.com).
+For example, links may contain all or part of a real company's name (e.g. Microsoft.com).
 Links are usually "masked," meaning that the text you see in the link does not take you to that website, but to somewhere else, probably a malicious website.

 Keep your software up-to-date